 Often the biggest challenge in an audit is knowing where to start.
 That’s why it helps to form a question around what you want to know.

 For example, “How is our content performing?”
 Or, “What downloadable resources are buyers using?”
 The first question is pretty general — it doesn’t specify a content group or identify the kind of insights you hope to draw.
 The second question, however, gives you two important starting points — the “what” (downloadable resources) and the “who” (buyers).

-Here are some possible questions you can customize for your content audit:
+Here are some additional questions you could consider using to guide your audit:

 - What assets keep buyers in the marketing funnel?

 - What content is generating the most leads?

 - What content is our sales team sharing with buyers?

 - What content is out of date?

 - Which persona receives the most tailored content?

 Now that you have a question you’d like to answer with your audit, you should begin drafting a list of the relevant files.
 Remember, this should be a systematic review of your content, so you’ll want to organize all of your asset details, evaluation criteria, and decisions in one place.